Actions Configuration for Collections

 ext/collections/<collection‑id>/actions/

-Each action is a single YAML file (extension: *.yml
+Each action is a single YAML file (extension: *.yml).
+The filename is arbitrary

-but should be meaningful (e.g. dataset-publish.yml
+but should be meaningful (e.g. dataset-publish.yml).

 Actions are executed by the ActionsRunner service, which is invoked from three different code paths: